Apollon77/daikin-controller-cloud/README.md

 Or, more conveniently, use one of the binaries (Linux, macOS and Windows) supplied with the [Releases](https://github.com/Apollon77/daikin-controller-cloud/releases).

+Calling tokensaver.js without any parameters will open a proxy where you can login to the Daikin Cloud and the tokens will be fetched.

+Alternatively execute

+`node tokensaver.js "mydaikin@email.com" "my-daikin-password"`

+(replace data with your daikin cloud login credentials) and we try to fetch the tokens without the proxy.

 ## Code-Usage example
 See example folder, check the settings (add your own IP at minimum!) and start it with `node example.js`.